harnonlabs/core-services.en/README.md

 ### Major changes or new articles from community members

 If you're part of the Adobe community and you want to create a new article or submit major changes, please use the Issues tab in the Git repository to submit an issue to start a conversation with the documentation team.
-Once you've agreed to a plan, you'll need to work with an employee to help bring that new content in through a combination of work in the public and private repositories.
+Once you've agreed to a plan, you can work with an employee to help bring that new content in through a combination of work in the public and private repositories.

 <!--
 If you submit a pull request with significant changes to documentation and code examples, you'll see a message in the pull request asking you to submit an online contribution license agreement (CLA).
 We need you to complete the online form before we can review your pull request.